sparkney/danceguide/index.md

 The author takes no responsibility for use of this software.
 Use this software at your own risk.

 # How to begin
 All you need to get started is just a few lines of code.
 The Hello World example is two classes, the controller and an action.
-The files need to be in the same package.
+The controller mapps a request to the action.
+Controller and actions need to be in the same package.

 #### Controller.java
 ```java